 To accommodate the rise of package deliveries and app-based food delivery orders, you need a simple package management and property access process.
 A modern access control system will set your building apart from others.

-3. Enable remote property and elevator access for visitors
+3. Enable remote building and elevator access for visitors

 Lifestyle conveniences add up quickly.
-The more you can simplify processes and save your tenants time, the happier they’ll be.
-You can help tenants save time and increase productivity by enabling remote and contactless property and elevator access for their guests.
+The more you can simplify processes and save time for your tenants, the happier they’ll be.
+You can help tenants save time and increase productivity by enabling remote and touchless property and elevator access for their guests.

 Visitors should be able to easily navigate their way into your building and up to the tenant’s floor without compromising security or wasting anyone’s time.
 Proptech solutions like the ButterflyMX video intercom offer a simple way to facilitate visitor access from the front entry to the tenant’s office space through elevator controls.
-Guests alert tenants of their arrival through a video call with the video intercom.
-Then, tenants can safely and conveniently vet visitors before letting them in the building.
+Guests alert tenants of their arrival through a video call using the video intercom.
+Then, tenants can visually confirm visitors before letting them in the building.

 4. Invest in a tenant experience app